hamyyy/SFML-Template/README.md

 ### All

-3. Download & Install Visual Studio Code if you don't already have it.
+1. Download & Install Visual Studio Code if you don't already have it.
-4. Install the official **C/C++** Extension, reload the window & wait for the dependencies to install.
+2. Install the official **C/C++** Extension, reload the window & wait for the dependencies to install.
-5. If on Windows, install **Git Bash**, and ensure the **"terminal.integrated.shell.windows"** property in the project's **settings.json** is set to **bash.exe**'s correct location (default: C:/Program Files/Git/bin/bash.exe).
-We'll be using this for the terminal in our workspace so that the Makefile can run in both Windows, Mac & Linux
-6. In **settings.json** Ensure **Path** in the **terminal.integrated.env.windows** object is set to the correct location of the compiler's executable (example: C:\\mingw32\\bin) and the SFML directory is correct as well.
-Keep in mind Paths should be separated by a semi-colon with no spaces between.

 **Note:** You can manage the "Path" environment variable from Windows if you'd like, but I've found sandboxing it in VS Code is better for tracking things like .dll dependencies.